ECTO-1A/ECTO-1A.github.io/_posts/2025-04-14-openwrtongooglewifi.md

 ---

 You’re done!
-Your Google Wifi should now be running OpenWRT. 🎉
+Your Google Wifi should now be running OpenWRT!